 "I’d say it's oh so good!" says Gonzalez.
 "It's my favorite for sipping neat, on the rocks, or mixing into a cocktail.”

 It’s rich and bittersweet thanks to the amaro, an Italian liqueur known for bracingly herbaceous flavors.
 In the world of coffee liqueurs, this is a truly unique option.
-The bottle is 31% ABV and includes 467 mg of caffeine (roughly five cups of drip coffee per bottle).
+The bottle is 31 percent ABV and includes 467 mg of caffeine (roughly five cups of drip coffee per bottle).

 Best Tequila Based: Patron XO Cafe Tequila